Honour those Killed-In-Service, Injured or Wounded in Service

 4. Gratitude Star and accompanying scroll – to recognise the sacrifice of a family of a veteran who suffered a serious wound or injury or contracted or aggravated a serious disease in or as a result of service.

-August 2023 and the matters are still being "Considered."
+2024 and the matters are still being "Considered."
+Barnaby Joyce MP is one of the campaign's strongest advocates.

 It’s their Service, and their Sacrifice!